NEWS / EVENTS

 Conversation Pieces is an on-going research project that investigates the potential of garments as discursive objects and dress practices as dialogues.
 The project employs tools and techniques that are related to both text (highlighting) and textile (unpicking) to generate perspectives on fashion practice that are embedded in everyday dress practices and associated language.

-For the publication and ongoing project Dictionary Dressings: Re-reading clothing definitions towards alternative fashion perspectives (2016) by Femke de Vries Conversation Pieces #1 explores the relationship between the sleeve and the scarf using their definitions, functions and everyday adaptations as mechanisms to reinterpret.
-The publication was launched with an exhibition at Onomatopee during Dutch Design Week, Eindhoven in October 2016.
-Editions of the project have been presented at Everyone and Everything as Material Conference hosted by The Swedish School of Textiles and RMIT, Borås, Sweden (2017) and Fashion Colloquium: Searching for the New Luxury, ArtEZ Arnhem, NL (2018) as well as The Community: offline, Paris and Tenderbooks, London, UK (2018)
+For the publication and ongoing project Dictionary Dressings: Re-reading clothing definitions towards alternative fashion perspectives (2016) by Femke de Vries, Conversation Pieces #1 explores the relationship between the sleeve and the scarf using their definitions, functions and everyday adaptations as mechanisms to reinterpret.
+Subsequent editions of the project have been presented at Everyone and Everything as Material Conference hosted by The Swedish School of Textiles and RMIT, Borås, Sweden (2017), ArtEZ Fashion Colloquium: Searching for the New Luxury, Arnhem, NL (2018), The Community: Living Room, Paris and Tenderbooks, London, UK (2018) and Omega Workshop curated by Rational Dress Society, EFA project Space, NYC (2018).

 Unpicking the Fashion System